top of page

 (above - The murti of Ardhanārīśvara in the main studio.
 Symbolising "Union" of Shiva and Parvati)

 In the West, there's often confusion between love and sexual desire, leading to misunderstandings about Tantra, which is much more about emotional and spiritual connections than merely physical interactions.
-The Vijnanbhairava Tantra teaches us that love is the fundamental means to understand tantric wisdom, emphasising that love, not logic, guides us to deeper truths.
+The Vigyan Bhairav Tantra teaches us that love is the fundamental means to understand tantric wisdom, emphasizing that love, not logic, guides us to deeper truths.
+Tantra is not about indulgence but about transcending desire through love, transforming our ordinary experiences into the extraordinary.
+It’s about using love as a tool for awakening.

 In reflecting on these teachings, it's clear that love transcends the physical realm, touching the core of our spiritual existence.
 The pursuit of love, with its challenges and joys, is a testament to its indispensable role in our lives, guiding us toward a greater understanding of the divine and the essence of our being.
 Love, in its purest form, is not just an emotion but a state of being that connects us to the vastness of life and the universe.